Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Teleparallel Gravity

 The $T_G, B_G$ together produce the teleparallel equivalent of the Gauss-Bonnet term as

 Similarly to the modifications of GR, we consider a generalization of the Einstein-Hilbert action by adding generalizations in terms of both the torsion scalar and the Gauss-Bonnet term.
 The Gauss-Bonnet term has been linked to both inflationary and dynamical aspects of DE.
-We, therefore, consider the action equation as \cite{Kofinas:2014daa, Kofinas:2014owa}
+We consider the action equation as \cite{Kofinas:2014daa, Kofinas:2014owa}

 where $\kappa^2=8\pi G$, and $\mathcal{L}_{\text{m}}$ is the matter Lagrangian in the Jordan frame.
-TEGR is recovered for the limit where $f(T, T_G) \rightarrow -T$.
+We wish to mention that the $f(T)$ theory has only first-order derivatives of the tetrad in action, whereas $f(T, T_G)$ action comes with second-order derivatives of the tetrad.
+However, it is beyond the scope of the present investigation to consider the possibility of Ostrogradsky instability.
 In this formalism, the second and fourth-order contributions to the field equations are associated with the torsion scalar and Gauss-Bonnet term contributions, respectively.
 For a spatially flat, homogeneous, and isotropic cosmological background, the tetrad can be written as \cite{bahamonde:2021teleparallel}

 where $a(t)$ is the scale factor that produces the spatially flat homogeneous and isotropic metric